 Moldova became a Party to the WHO Framework Convention on Tobacco Control on May 4, 2009.

-Smoke Free Places: The law prohibits smoking in all enclosed and semi-enclosed public places and workplaces as well as all public places managed by healthcare facilities, educational institutions, and local public authorities.
+The law prohibits smoking in all enclosed and semi-enclosed public places and workplaces as well as all public places managed by healthcare facilities, educational institutions, and local public authorities.
 Designated smoking areas are permitted in semi-open places, which are defined as any place that is less than 50 percent enclosed.
-Smoking is prohibited in all means of public transportation, including taxis.
-With respect to outdoor places, the law prohibits smoking in outdoor areas managed by healthcare facilities, educational institutions, central and local authorities.
+Smoking is prohibited on all means of public transportation, including taxis.
+With respect to outdoor places, the law prohibits smoking at amusement parks; children’s playground; and in outdoor areas managed by healthcare facilities, educational institutions, and central and local authorities.
 The law also prohibits smoking within 10 meters of an entrance to an enclosed public place, including windows or air intake units.
-The law prohibits smoking at amusement parks and children’s playgrounds.

-Tobacco Packaging and Labeling: Cigarettes are required to bear a graphic health warning covering 65 percent of the front and back of each pack.
-The 14 available warnings are rotated annually and displayed in sets of seven.
-Two of the lateral sides of all tobacco product packaging must contain a general text warning taking up 30 percent of each lateral side.
-For roll-your-own tobacco, waterpipe tobacco, and smoked tobacco products other than cigarettes, a general warning must be printed on 30 percent of the most visible surface, while the text warning must be printed covering 40 percent of the next most visible surface.
-Misleading terms and all other indicia are prohibited.
-This includes terms that may imply that a particular tobacco product is less harmful than others, such as “light,” “medium,” and “low tar,” as well as any other misleading text, symbol, name, trademark, figure of speech, or additional materials.
+Packaging of cigarettes, roll-your-own tobacco, and waterpipe tobacco must bear a pictorial health warning covering 65 percent of the front and back of each pack.
+The 14 available warnings are displayed in sets of seven which rotate annually.
+In addition, two of the lateral sides must contain a general text warning taking up 30 percent of each lateral side.
+For other smoked tobacco products, a general warning must be printed on 30 percent of the most visible surface, while the text warning must be printed covering 40 percent of the next most visible surface.
+Misleading packaging and labeling, which includes terms such as “light” and “medium” and other signs, is prohibited.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.